lordskyzw/Alshari/Readme.md

-GitHub Copilot: Sure, here's an example README file for the selected project:

 # Video Intercom System

 This is a simple Flask application that streams video from a camera connected to a Raspberry Pi.
 The video is streamed over HTTP using the multipart/x-mixed-replace content type.